AdobeDocs/workfront.en/help/wf-api/general/event-subs-api.md

 >[!NOTE]
 >
->&nbsp;If this is your first time using the *Workfront* API, then you need to generate an apiKey which you can do via this link:
+>If this is your first time using the `Workfront` API, then you need to generate an apiKey which you can do via this link:

 [Copy](javascript:void(0);)
 <pre><code>[PUT]<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://<HOSTNAME>/attask/api/v7.0/USER/generateApiKey?username=<USERNAME>&password=<PASSWORD></code></pre>